CharlieFng/cloudwatch-mcp/README.md

 - List all CloudWatch log groups with their metadata
 - List all CloudWatch alarms with their current states
-- Query CloudWatch logs using CloudWatch Insights
+- Query CloudWatch logs using CloudWatch Insights across multiple log groups
-- Discover available fields in log groups
+- Discover available fields across multiple log groups with shared schema
+- Automatic JSON parsing for @message field in log queries
 - Check if specific log groups exist
 - Get detailed information about specific log groups
 - Filter alarms by state (all alarms or only those in ALARM state)